Buying Land – The Minimum You Need To Know

-Land….
+Buying Land….
 Dirt… Acreage.
 The desire to build a home on an undeveloped piece of land can be incredibly enticing.
 Perhaps you have searched for your ‘dream home’ and came up empty-handed.
-The idea of building a custom home on YOUR piece of land may seem like a great idea.
+The idea of creating a custom home on YOUR piece of land may seem like a great idea.
 You’ll have control over the design, architect, builder, and every subsequent design/build decision.

 The minimum you need to know when contemplating a land purchase

 Financing Land loans are considered riskier investments than homes and if you require financing, you may need to put a substantial percentage down on the purchase, and usually at a higher interest rate than a typical home mortgage.
 Work with a qualified, knowledgable, lender, preferably local to the area.
 Loan terms can vary widely between lenders on a land purchase, so you may want to talk to a few lenders so you can compare terms and rates.
 Be sure to ask the lender about the timing of your potential build so you can look at a combined land/construction loan.

 Environmental issues Mountain land can have a host of unforeseen issues relating to the environment that may not be visible to the naked eye.
 It’s important to undertake a thorough environmental analysis.
 Just a few of the issues that may be of concern are:

 - Water quality.
 Be aware of the possibility of groundwater contamination, especially in mountain towns with heritage of mining.
 While this will likely not be an issue, it would be wise to investigate the possibility.

 - Wetlands.
 If there are known wetlands somewhere on, or near the parcel, make sure you can safely, and legally build on the parcel.
 Wetland regulations are complex, and will probably require consultation with a knowledgeable real estate attorney specifically well-versed in this area.